 All wiring must comply with local and national code requirements.
-Units are provided with wiring diagrams and nameplate data to provide information required for necessary field wiring.
+Refer to figures 35-38 wiring diagrams and nameplate data for necessary field wiring information.

 These units are provided with a class 2 transformer for 24VAC control circuits.
-Should any add-on accessory or component also have a class 2 transformer furnished, care must be taken to prevent interconnecting outputs of the two transformers by using a thermostat with isolating contacts.
+Should any add on accessory or component also have a class 2 transformer furnished, care must be taken to prevent interconnecting outputs of the two transformers by using a thermostat with isolating contacts.